Azmisov/sphinxcontrib-kissapi/README.rst

         class Foo:
             bar = baz

-      The first reference is in the gloals of the module itself with the name ``baz``.
+      The first reference is in the globals of the module itself with the name ``baz``.
 The second reference is inside class ``Foo`` with name ``bar``.
 The "parent" in this example is either the module or class; the "value" is ``[1,2,3]``;
       the "name" is either ``baz`` or ``bar`` depending on the parent.

       What this option allows you to do is specify what variable references should be analyzed and which should be skipped.
-      By default if not provided, ``PackageAPI.default_var_exclude``; this default method excludes private (prefixed by a single underscore) and external (detected in non-package modules) variables.
+      By default if not provided, ``PackageAPI.default_var_exclude`` is used; this default method excludes private (prefixed by a single underscore) and external (detected in non-package modules) variables.

 Altogether, here is an example of the code you might put in ``conf.py``: